True or False? In Exercises 5–8, determine whether the statement ... | Channels for Pearson+

 1

-Understand the concept of the standard deviation of the distribution of sample means, also known as the standard error.
-It is calculated as the population standard deviation divided by the square root of the sample size: , where is the population standard deviation and is the sample size.
+Understand the concept of the sampling distribution of the sample mean: The sampling distribution of the sample mean is the probability distribution of all possible sample means from a population.
+Its mean is equal to the population mean (denoted as μ).

-Analyze the relationship between the sample size () and the standard error.
-As increases, the denominator of the formula increases, which causes the standard error to decrease.
+Recall the property of the mean of the sampling distribution: The mean of the sampling distribution of the sample mean does not depend on the sample size.
+It is always equal to the population mean (μ).

-Evaluate the given statement: 'As the sample size increases, the standard deviation of the distribution of sample means increases.'
-Based on the formula and the relationship, this statement is false because the standard error actually decreases as the sample size increases.
+Analyze the statement: The statement claims that as the sample size increases, the mean of the distribution of sample means increases.
+This is incorrect because the mean of the sampling distribution remains constant and equal to μ, regardless of the sample size.

-Rewrite the statement to make it true: 'As the sample size increases, the standard deviation of the distribution of sample means decreases.'
+Rewrite the statement as a true statement: 'As the sample size increases, the variability (standard deviation) of the distribution of sample means decreases, but the mean of the distribution of sample means remains constant and equal to the population mean.'

-Conclude that the correct understanding of the relationship between sample size and the standard error is essential for interpreting the behavior of sampling distributions.
+Conclude: The original statement is false, and the corrected true statement has been provided in the previous step.

 Verified video answer for a similar problem: